Skip to content

 A building consent is a formal approval granted by your local council to show that your building work meets the requirements of the Building Code.
 This makes sure that your building is safe and meets the right technical standards.

-The requirements of the Building Code (and building consents) are mainly to ensure buildings are constructed in a manner that provides for the wellbeing of occupants and guests.
+The requirements of the Building Code (and building consents) are mainly to ensure buildings are constructed in a manner that ensures the wellbeing of those living in and visiting your Papakaainga.

-Alongside a building consent, additional permits may also be required.
-For example if a new vehicle entrance is to be created onto a public road, or a connection is required to public utilities (if available).
+Alongside a building consent, other permits may also be required.
+For example, if a new driveway is to be created onto a public road, or a connection is required to public utilities like water or wastewater (if available).

 Resource Consents